floe-audio/NoiseRF/README.md

 - It uses pffft instead of fftw3
 - It uses Zig for the build system allowing for simple compilation across all platforms
 - There is no adaptive mode
-- There is no mono mode.
-Only stereo.
 - It fixes state saving ([issue](https://github.com/lucianodato/noise-repellent/issues/114))
 - It fixes input latency ([issue1](https://github.com/lucianodato/libspecbleach/issues/56), [issue2](https://github.com/lucianodato/noise-repellent/issues/116))
 - The library code (libspecbleach) and plugin code (noise-repellent) are in a single repository - this was just done for convenience